haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-inherit.md

 ## Extend layouts {#theme-inherit-layout}

 The layouts processing mechanism does not involve fallback.
-The system collects {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} files in the following order:
+The system collects {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} files in the following order:

 1. Current theme layouts: `<theme_dir>/<Vendor>_<Module>/layout/`
 2. Ancestor themes layouts, starting from the  most distant ancestor, recursively until a theme with no parent is reached: `<parent_theme_dir>/<Vendor>_<Module>/layout/`